Mathematical Economics

 The goal of bachelor of science majors in mathematical economics is to combine the quantitative methods and the theoretical foundations of mathematics with the study of economics to address economic problems.
 The program learning goals are:

-1. Demonstrates an understanding of the mathematical tools used in basic and advanced economic modeling.
+1. Demonstrate an understanding of the mathematical tools used in basic and advanced economic modeling.

 2. Apply quantitative models and theoretical foundations of mathematics to the study of economic problems.